Book Now →

 Free Kick Awards

-Field umpires award free kicks for numerous infractions including: high tackles above the shoulders, pushing in the back, holding the ball violations, throwing the ball, deliberate out of bounds, blocking opponents illegally, tripping, and unrealistic attempts to keep the ball in play.
-These free kicks give the attacking team strategic advantages.
+Field umpires award free kicks for: high tackles above shoulders, pushing in the back, holding the ball violations, throwing the ball, deliberate out of bounds, blocking, and tripping.
+These give the attacking team strategic advantages.

 4